mpenkov/reddit-liveleak-bot/README.md

 -------

 For testing, you need [nose](https://nose.readthedocs.org/en/latest/) and [mock](https://pypi.python.org/pypi/mock).
-On Ubuntu, you can install these with:
+You can install these with:

-    sudo pip install nose mock
+    pip install -r requirements-test.txt

 To run the unit tests: